The following are selected posts from my Facebook author page (9/26/20--10/9/20):

 In recent years, I’ve found myself on many occasions feeling at odds with some of the positions and tactics that the left and various progressive groups have taken.
 I’ve sometimes felt that the left is going off the rails as much as the right, and that we are often shooting ourselves in the foot.
 This is not a comfortable place for me to be as a progressive person, but I feel moved to speak about it because I know there are plenty of others in the progressive community who feel as I do, and some of them can’t afford to speak out for fear of losing their jobs in the present atmosphere of political correctness also known as the cancel culture.

 That kind of narrow and oppressive political correctness is enforced at many universities now to a disturbing extreme, and it permeates many other cultural institutions from art galleries to the mainstream media.
 It is taboo, for example, to question Black Lives Matter.
 No one that I’ve heard in the mainstream media has called out BLM for having mass protests during a pandemic, but the same media does (rightly) call out Trump for doing mass gatherings, and “selfish” college kids for partying, but not BLM.
 I heard that some college had to cancel their performance of The Vagina Monologues because not all women have vaginas, and to put on the play would be an insult to transwomen.
+I've also heard that teens and pre-teens are now sometimes being given puberty-blockers and homones, and that being trans has become a kind of fad, and that doctors, therapists and educators are required to "affirm" a child's self-diagnosis rather than question it.
 The MeToo Movement, which I think is courageous and much needed, does at times seem to me to lack any compassion for the perpetrators, especially when they acted decades ago in accord with sexist but socially accepted norms at the time.
+It feels at times like a witch hunt.
 A friend was told that having a statue of Buddha in her garden was “cultural appropriation.”
 Last week, a handful of art museums decided to postpone a retrospective of the painter Philip Guston over concerns that Ku Klux Klan imagery in his work, intended to criticize racism, anti-Semitism and bigotry, would upset viewers or that the works would be “misinterpreted.”
 Concern was expressed that Guston had “appropriated images of Black trauma,” and that “an exhibition with such strong commentary on race cannot be done by all white curators.”

 Many university teachers are now required to issue “trigger warnings” if they assign readings that might trigger an unpleasant reaction in a student, and students are often sheltered from reading or hearing anything that might make them “feel” bad.
 And there is the now popular (or “politically correct”) idea amongst a certain vocal faction of the LGBTQI community that only lesbian actors should play lesbians, only trans actors should play transgender people, and similarly, from disability activists, that only people with disabilities should play characters with disabilities.
 And why?
 Because, as I actually heard someone with a disability say, “disability is an identity.”
 Really!?
 I can say that I’m a white nonbinary lesbian with a disability, and those labels have a relative reality that can be useful in communicating certain things about me, but they don’t define or sum up who I am.
 I don’t consider them my identity.
 And isn’t the art of acting in theater and movies all about inhabiting and portraying people who are not like you?
 But with this “politically correct” way of thinking, maybe only real blondes should play blonde characters, and only real murderers should play murderers?